Skip to content

 Whether on the front or back end, an internet connection allows marketers today to attach entirely new sets of data to the delivery of a linear TV asset.
 As a best practice, apply your brand’s digital targeting layers on the front end and push the envelope by harvesting real-time viewership and engagement data that you can apply on the back end.
 Hold your linear TV investment more accountable by leveraging its ability to be connected.

 T-commerce is another way to connect with consumers and provide value.
 It provides a valuable multi-sensory touchpoint, one that increasingly captures imaginations.
 When creating brand strategies, it’s never one thing – it’s the mix of time and space that drives engagement and it all comes back to data.
-As Vicki Brakl, VP of Integrated Marketing, MNI Targeted Media Inc. discusses in a Q&A with adotas, “data empowers messaging to be targeted and meaningful; it informs the consumer journey and provides insights that inform attribution”.
+As Vicki Brakl, VP of Integrated Marketing, Media Now Interactive discusses in a Q&A with adotas, “data empowers messaging to be targeted and meaningful; it informs the consumer journey and provides insights that inform attribution”.